deficts/deficts/README.md

 ## Hello!
 I'm Diego 🙋🏽‍♂️

-- 👨🏽‍💻 I'm a software engineering student from México 🇲🇽, passionate for tech and entrepreneurship.
+- 👨🏽‍💻 I'm a software engineer from México 🇲🇽, passionate for tech and entrepreneurship.

 - ☕️ I'm currently working with a lot of JavaScript and web development technologies.